-Try to use positive symbols at the end of the stories, for example:
+Try to use positive symbols at the end of the stories:

 Click on the link below for one of my social stories about saying hello when we see our friends.

 Avril Webster has a range of great books about going to places.
-We have the one about the dentist and the one about hairdressers – both very useful:
+We have the one about the dentist and the one about hairdressers.

 I also find it helpful to use books with characters your child knows well.
 For example Peppa Pig going to the dentist / swimming etc.

-You may be interested in the Social Stories Guide from Autism Parenting Magazin.
+You may be interested in the Social Stories Guide from Autism Parenting Magazine.